Kotlin/kotlinx.coroutines/coroutines-guide.md

 The most obvious reason to cancel coroutine execution in practice, is because its execution time has exceeded some timeout.
-While you can manually track the reference to the corresponding `job` and launch a separate coroutine to cancel the tracked one after delay, there is a ready to use `withTimeout(...) {...}` function that does it.
+While you can manually track the reference to the corresponding [Job] and launch a separate coroutine to cancel the tracked one after delay, there is a ready to use [withTimeout] function that does it.
 Look at the following example:

 ```kotlin